jncraton/sysinfo/readme.md

 sysinfo
 =======

-This program displays information about the local system.
+This project demonstates the use of inline assembly and system calls.
+It will not `#include` or link against any external files.
+It will not use the C standard library.
+Running the program displays information about the local system.
 In particular, it shows CPU load average from `/proc/loadavg` and memory usage from `/proc/meminfo`.

-This program demonstates the use of inline assembly and system calls.
-It will not `#include` or link against any external files.
-It does not use the C standard library.

 Your task is to properly implement the `open` and `read` system calls and use them to implement the program.
 Examples have been provided for the `write` and `exit` system calls.
-Because this lab directly uses x64 Linux system calls, it must be completed in an x64 Linux environment.
+Because this lab directly uses x64 Linux system calls, it **must be completed in an x64 Linux environment**.

 Expected Output
 ---------------